fredericksilva/rem/README-module-authors.md

 ## Writing Modules for rem (for module authors)

 ### 1. Add the key `nativePackage` to your module's `package.json` file

 _If your module doesn't rely on any native code that you or anyone else has written, i.e. no Obj-C or Swift or CocoaPods, then you can skip this; just make a regular npm module; it can include rem native modules as dependencies without you doing anything special._

-This can just be a any truthy value (`true` works, for example), and all the default options will be assumed.

 Ex: (in `package.json`)
 ```json